chmodxxx/chmodxxx.github.io/_posts/2019-02-06-Leakless-Heap-Feng-Shui.md

 ```
 while :; do  python exploit.py; done```

-and eventually we will hit the jackpot and get a leak, after this we we still have 5 possible allocations, which is more than enough for a second fastbin dup on __malloc_hook and overwrite with one_gadget
+and eventually we will hit the jackpot and get a leak, after this we we still have 5 possible allocations, which is more than enough for a second fastbin dup on `__malloc_hook` and overwrite it  with `one_gadget`.